 - Printer Paper, Printer & ink – I love my Epson ET-4750.
 Since it's an eco-tank printer, I have to buy ink less often, which you will need also.
 For the Epson – you'll need the black ink & colored ink.

-- different colored pens for note taking
+- different colored pens for note taking.
+It's been proven that if you write down

 - pencils – I like old-fashioned wooden pencils, they break less and last longer, so don't forget a sharpener